Introducing Non Slip Floor Tiles

 With these 38 colors, the possibilities are endless.

 Available in all the right shades, our eight neutral non-slip glazes work well together but also play well with our colorful hues too.

-Made for commercial and heavy residential flooring and qualifying for LEED eligibility, these glazes are 100% lead free and are on our Recycled Clay Body which is at minimum 50% recycled materials.
+Made for commercial and heavy residential flooring and qualifying for LEED eligibility, these glazes are 100% lead free and are on our Recycled Clay Body.

 Pro tip: Going for a white tiled floor?
 We recommend using either a white to light gray grout and make sure to use grout release during installation to protect your tile from staining.

 Darker neutrals, like Cobblestone, make for floors that are both visually compelling and won't show the dirt that comes with heavy traffic: